OpenStreetMapSC/MergeAddressesAndBuildings/README.md

 Tools: Visual Studio 2017

-Input: .OSM file containing new point Address data (formatted and ready for upload)
+Input: .OSM file containing new point Address data (formatted and ready for upload) .
+2 million max (because of starting ID numbering when creating new buildings)

-Input: .OSM file containing new building footprints
+Input: .geojson file containing new building footprints

 Action - attach address nodes to new buildings and existing OSM buildings when possible.
 Remaining addresses are uploaded as nodes.

+Interim Result: One large .OSM file 'newBuildings.osm' containing all new buildings, clipped to county boundary.
+For information only.

 Result: One large .OSM file ready for JOSM upload.
 For information only - too large to validate and upload in one pass.